-Three months ended June 30,
+Three months ended Se ptember 30,

 2014 2013 Change

-Revenue \$ 800,000 \$ 1,100,000 \$ (300,000)
+Revenue \$ 150,000 \$ - \$ 150,000

-During the three month period ended June 30, 2014, we recorded total revenue of \$800,000, which represents a decrease of \$300,000 (or 27.3%) as compared to the three month period ended June 30, 2013.
-The current period revenue was due to a one-time payment in connection with a license and settlement agreement for certain of our owned intellectual property.
-Revenue during the three month period ended June 30, 2013 of \$1,100,000 mostly relates to a one-time payment in connection with the license and settlement agreement entered into with Microsoft for \$1,000,000.
+During the three month period ended September 30, 2014, we recorded total revenue of \$150,000 as compared to zero revenue recorded during the three month period ended September 30, 2013.
+The current period revenue was due to a one-time payment in connection with a license agreement for certain of our owned intellectual property.

 We seek to generate revenue through the monetization of our intellectual property through licensing, strategic partnerships and litigation, when required, which may be resolved through a settlement or collection.
-We also intend to continue to expand our planned operations through acquisitions and monetization of additional patents, other intellectual property or operating businesses.
-In particular, following the incorporation of our subsidiary in Germany and the acquisition of a patent portfolio from Nokia, we intend to continue to expand our intellectual property monetization efforts worldwide.
+We also intend to continue to expand our planned operations worldwide through acquisitions and monetization of additional patents, other intellectual property or operating businesses.